samuelweiler/bulk-rr/README.md

    /                                                               /
    +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

-2.2.1.
-The Match Type Field

-   The Match Type field identifies the type of the RRset identified by this BULK record.
-This field consists of two octets corresponding to an RR TYPE code as specified in [RFC1035], Section 3.2.1.
+   Match Type identifies the type of the RRset to be generated by this BULK record.
+It is two octets corresponding to an RR TYPE code as specified in [RFC1035], Section 3.2.1.

-2.2.2.
-The Domain Name Pattern Field

-   The Domain Name Pattern Field consists of a text string which may be evaluated by the sections below.
-The character encoding for this field is [us-ascii] and may not contain whitespace unless enclosed within double-quote characters.
-The value of a single hyphen "-" has special implications and will be discussed in greater detail below.

-   The following syntax specification uses the Augmented Backus-Naur Form (ABNF) notation as specified in [RFC5234].
+   Domain Name Pattern consists of a pattern encoded as a wire-format domain name relative to the zone in which it appears.
+Special characters are interpreted as per the following Augmented Backus-Naur Form notation from [RFC5234].

-         DIGIT  = <as defined in RFC 5234 Appendix B.1>
+   DIGIT          =  %x30-39
-         HEXDIG = <as defined in RFC 5234 Appendix B.1>
+                          ; 0-9
+   HEXDIG         =  DIGIT / 0x41-0x46 / 0x61-66
+                          ; 0-9, A-F, a-f
-         DQUOTE = <as defined in RFC 5234 Appendix B.1>
+   DQUOTE         =  %x22
+                          ; " (Double Quote)

    pattern        =  "-" / 1*part / DQUOTE 1*part DQUOTE

    part           =  "\[" range "]" / string

    range          =  number [ "-" number ]

    number         =  1*DIGIT / 1*HEXDIG

+   octet          =  %x00-FF

+   ctext          =  <any octet excepting "\">

+   quoted-char    = "\" octet
+                          ; to allow [ and ] as literals

-         string              =   1*( %x01-5A / %x5C / %x5E-7F )
+   string         =  *(ctext / quoted-pair)
-                                    ; Any [US-ASCII] character excluding
-                                    ; NUL and square bracket characters
-                                    ; "\[" or "]"

-   Although allowed by [RFC2181]; the square bracket characters, "[" and "]", are reserved to enclose a range specification and MUST NOT appear anywhere outside of a range specification.

-2.2.2.1.
-Single hyphen

-   If the domain name pattern field consists of a single hyphen it is not necessary to evaluate for numeric ranges or strings.
-   Implementers SHOULD simply set a flag indicating all ranges matching the query's label are true and backreferences (described in further detail in the "BULK Replacement" section) will be automatically set.

-2.2.2.2.
-Numeric ranges
+   [ Why does DQUOTE need to be a syntactic element?
+What function is it serving? ]

-   Numeric ranges include decimal or hexadecimal ranges depending on which record type was used in the query.
-This logic will be described in further detail in the "Replacement Logic" section.
+   Interpretation of the Domain Name Pattern is described in detail in the "BULK Replacement" section.

-   The numeric range pattern will be a range of allowed numbers lower and upper values separated by a single hyphen "-".
-If upper and lower values are identical a single numeric value (without hyphen) will suffice.
-To easily distinguish numeric range patterns from string values they MUST be enclosed within square brackets "[" and "]".

-2.2.2.3.
-String values

-   All values found before or after Numeric ranges (excluding single- hyphen rule) are considered to be string values.
-These values will be taken literally when evaluating for pattern matches in the "BULK Replacement" section below.

-2.2.3.
-The Replacement Pattern Field

-   The Replacement Pattern field describes how the answer RRset SHOULD be generated for the matching query.
-It can either be a single hyphen "-" or a string containing backreferences (described in further detail in the "BULK Replacement" section).
-This field MUST be evaluated for proper syntax for resource records of its Match Type defined above.
-A "read" evaluation MAY be performed when a zone is first committed to memory either while converting from Text to Wire format (from stored zone files) or when a RR transfer is received (raw Wire format).
-Stage two "write" evaluations MUST be performed prior to returning generated replacement answers.
-Since logic to perform a stage two evaluation is already a requirement for DNS nameservers it may be easier for implementers to perform just stage two evaluations.
-Stage-two-only evaluation may be also preferred for performance purposes and is acceptable behavior.
-Any stage two evaluation errors MUST be processed as if the record did not exist and if all BULK generated records for a query answer-set evaluate to errors the original condition of an NXDOMAIN error state MUST be restored.

-   The following syntax specification uses the Augmented Backus-Naur Form (ABNF) notation as specified in [RFC5234].
+   [ I admit this flexibility for strings might be a mistake, and will be calling it out in dnsop specifically for discussion. ]

+   Replacement Pattern describes how the answer RRset MUST be generated for the matching query.
+It uses this format:

+   [ Presumably this could just build on the above but use a different name for part and string (if string ends up being different, which it probably shouldn't)?
+There's a lot of redundancy with identical definitions for six other elements, and it is easier for both readers and implementers not to have to keep in mind that the same identifier name, from the same source, has two different definitions ]

        DIGIT  = <as defined in RFC 5234 Appendix B.1>
        HEXDIG = <as defined in RFC 5234 Appendix B.1>